zendframework/zend-expressive-authorization-rbac/docs/book/v1/dynamic-assertion.md

 }
 ```

-Going back to the previous use case, we can build a class to manage the `editor`
+Going back to our use case, we can build a class to manage the "editor"
-authorization needs, as follows:
+authorization requirements, as follows:

 ```php
 use Zend\Expressive\Authorization\Rbac\ZendRbacAssertionInterface;